mysamyr/songs/README.md

 - categories `/category`
 - category `/category/:id`
 - new_category `/category/add`
+- all_songs `/category/all`
 - song `/song/:id`
 - new_song `/song/add`
 - edit_song `/song/:id/edit`
 - 404

+## Local Development

+Project uses [Vite](https://vitejs.dev/) v7 for development.
+You can run `npm run start:dev` from the root of the project to start the development server (API & Client).
+It will automatically reload the page when you make changes to the code.

 ## Formatting